ivankruchkoff/media-tags/trunk/readme.txt

 	[media-tags media_tags="alt-views,page-full,thumb"]

 Note you need to include quotes around the element value to ensure proper handling.
 The shortcode parameters available are pretty close to the direct function call.
+The media_tags parameter is the mediatag slug.
 The exception is you need to specify the parameter name and value pairs.

 	[media-tags media_tags="alt-views,page-full,thumb" tags_compare="AND" orderby="menu_order"]